DarrenChanYuHao/Engineering-Science-Final-Year-Project/README.md

 # Condition-Monitoring-of-Railway-Tracks-with-Soft-and-Stretchable-Sensors
 Ngee Ann Polytechnic Engineering Science Final Year Project, done in collaboration with NUS and SBS Transit with my partner Yeoh Guan Wei

+In this repository is our final report for this project